 I am delighted that you are considering Etone College as the school of choice for your child.
-Covid-19 has prevented our traditional open evening.
-However, this prospectus will give you a flavour of what Etone College can offer your child.
+This prospectus will give you a flavour of what Etone College can offer your child.
 We hope that you share our vision and have the same high expectations, traditional values and ambition for your child.
 Whichever school you choose, I wish your child every success in their secondary education.